Skip to content

 # Generate a donor-info JSON template alongside build artifacts

-After generation you'll find the build directory (default name depends on the build config).
+After generation you'll find a build directory.
 Typical artifacts include:

 my_first_firmware/